 If you’re unsure whether your job requires FR clothing, you should approach your employer to check, as they will be able to advise you.
 Generally speaking, any employees who may be at risk of electric arcs, flash fires or combustible dust should be equipped with FR clothing.

 In some cases, especially where an employee may be exposed to an electric arc, there is a legal obligation under the Occupational Safety & Health Administration (OSHA) to avoid wearing clothing materials “made entirely of, or blended with synthetic materials such as acetate, nylon, polyester or rayon.”

 If you’re wearing FR clothing, it’s vital you don’t wear any of the above materials beneath it, as these are known as “melting” materials and so may end up sticking to your skin and causing a greater injury if you’re exposed to extreme heat.
 Instead, look for undergarments made of 100% cotton.

 What’s the difference between flame resistant and flame retardant?

 The key difference between flame resistant and flame retardant clothing is that flame resistant clothing is made up of inherently non-flammable materials and fabrics, whereas flame retardant clothing has undergone chemical treatment to acquire some of the same properties.

 Is flame resistant fabric safe?

-In regards to toxicity, flame resistant fabric may be considered a safer, non-toxic alternative to flame retardant clothing, due to the lack of chemicals used.
+In regard to toxicity, flame resistant fabric may be considered a safer, non-toxic alternative to flame retardant clothing, due to the lack of chemicals used.
 When it comes to the purpose of the fabric, any clothing that complies with the following National Fire Protection Association Guidelines should be safe.